 Timing is very important for an accurate count to be obtained.
 The best time is the first week in June.
 However it is more important that the weather conditions are right and it is essential to only count when it is warm and dry with no, or very light, wind.
 If conditions are not right in the first week in June, please wait until they are before making your count.
 It is also essential to get the time of day right.
 Birds tend to gather round the nesting colony from mid-evening but peak numbers are usually obtained after 8:30pm.
 Beyond 10:00pm the birds tend to drift away for the night.
 So please count between 9:00 and 10:00 p.m.

-It is not intended to specify a search area for everybody involved.
-However, we do have members located throughout the SECOS area so if everybody takes a recording form and just looks around their locality we should cover the whole of the SECOS Recording Area.
+It was not intended to specify a search area for everybody involved.
+However, we have members located throughout the SECOS area so if everybody took a recording form and just looked around their locality we should cover the whole of the SECOS Recording Area.

 If you need advice or information please contact John Thompson